 How to Identify and Prevent WordPress Attacks

-Posted By: radmin
+Posted By: sadmin2

 WordPress, which powers over 40% of all websites globally, is a prime target for cyberattacks.
 One of the most insidious threats is the backdoor attack—a stealthy form of cyber intrusion granting unauthorized access to a website’s backend, often bypassing traditional security measures.
 Understanding and mitigating these attacks is crucial for maintaining the integrity and security of your WordPress site.